ckswilliams/modOpenREM/docs/celery-linux.rst

 OpenREM is installed in a virtualenv in ``/var/dose/veopenrem/``.

 Adjust all the paths as appropriate.
+If you change the default port from 5555 then you need to make the same change in ``openremproject\local_settings.py`` to add/modify the line ``FLOWER_PORT = 5555``

 First, create a Celery configuration file: